Paueru Mashup Dance

-Join us this Summer 2022 for Paueru Mashup Dance Lessons, both online and in-person!
+Join us this summer for in-person Paueru Mashup Dance lessons at Oppenheimer Park.
 The Paueru Mashup is a community dance that is accessible for all ages and abilities across the country.
-No dance experience necessary!
+No dance experience necessary.

 Formed in 2016, Onibana Taiko are three veterans of Vancouver’s Taiko community, whose depth of performance and taiko experiences combine to over 100 years.
 The group is comprised of Eileen Kage, Noriko Kobayashi and Leslie Komori.
 Onibana Taiko’s performances and presentations draw on traditional Japanese folk rituals, such as minyo and matsuri, and combine them with its member’s unique and varied experiences as Nikkei settlers.
 With roots in radical feminist punk and political activism, Onibana Taiko aims to empower various communities, including QTIBIPOC, Nikkei and Asian Diaspora.
 They would like to acknowledge that they are settlers of Japanese ancestry who are privileged to live and work on the unceded territories Sḵwx̱wú7mesh (Squamish), Stó:lō and Səl̓ílwətaʔ/Selilwitulh (Tsleil-Waututh) and xʷməθkʷəy̓əm (Musqueam) peoples.
 Through performance, Onibana Taiko seeks to re-examine and reinterpret musical and movement elements from Shinto and Buddhist ceremonies.
 Onibana Taiko allows audience members to commune with our ancestors via obon dance, song, sensu (fan) cheerleading, fue, shamisen and kick-ass taiko.